MutsFM/computercraft/trafficlights/README.md

 You need to place the **startup-ps** file from the main traffic lights folder on your pedestrian sound computer, and title it `startup`.

-You then need to select the files for the traffic scenario that fits your needs from the `WPD` folder.
+You then need to select the files for the traffic scenario that fits your needs from the `WPDS` folder.
+See the 'File Naming Convention' near the top of this readme to identify which file suits your traffic scenario.

 You however need to title the traffic light program as `trafficlight` on your traffic light computer in Minecraft.

-> For example, the program `tl-2plus2.lua` should be named `trafficlight` on your traffic light computer in Minecraft.
+> For example, the program `tl-2plus1plus1.lua` should be named `trafficlight` on your traffic light computer in Minecraft.

 You also need to title the pedestrian light program as `plc` on your pedestrian light computer.

-> For example, `plc-2.lua` should be named `plc` on your pedestrian light computer in Minecraft.
+> For example, `plc-8.lua` should be named `plc` on your pedestrian light computer in Minecraft.

 The pedestrian sound program should be named `pedestrianSound` on your pedestrian sound computer in Minecraft.

+For more detailed information on the files, see the section on individual files.